History of the F-106

 The F-106 served with the USAF Air Defense Command (ADC), Tactical Air Command (TAC), and Air National Guard (ANG).
 The Air Force gradually retired the aircraft from active service after a long and distinguished career during the 1980s, last unit in 1988.
 The post Delta Dart period saw them used as drone targets during air-to-air missile training for our current generation of fighter aircraftThe with the QF-106 drone conversions being used until 1998 under the Pacer Six Program.
 The Six also saw continued use with many NASA projects.
 While there are no flyable F-106's remaining, all survivors have been de-milled with most survivors on Static Display in museums and parks.

-Mark Foxwell writes on 1 Feb 2015: "I flew several sorties in the F-106 in a full pressure suit... while we were developing new High Altitude Intercept Tactics at IWS.
-I had the Six above 75,000 ft."
+"I flew several sorties in the F-106 in a full pressure suit... while we were developing new High Altitude Intercept Tactics at IWS.
+I had the Six above 75,000 ft." --Mark Foxwell Col USAF (Ret) Commander USAF Interceptor Weapons School

-Serial Numbers by Build Groups
+Serial Numbers by Build Group

 56-0451/0467 Convair F-106A Delta Dart